ivan-gushchin-mipt/PCAlipids/limos/README.md

     $ python3 --version

-So you have successfully installed Python 3 interpreter, to launch it run
+To launch the Python 3 interpreter run:

     $ python3

-or to execute python script run
+To execute python script run:

     $ python3 script.py

-**NOTE**: How install third-party modules packages and modules for python?
+**NOTE**: How to install third-party python modules and module packages?
 The most crucial third-party Python package is pip.
 Once installed, you can download and install any modules for Python.
 Python 3.4 and later versions include pip by default, so to check if pip installed, open command prompt and run:
     $ command -v pip

 It is important to note that pip package belongs to Python interpreter version 2.x and pip3 package belongs to Python 3.x.

-### Some PCALipids basics:
+### Some PCAlipids basics:

-To run LIMOS on your computer open command prompt and run:
+To run the software on your computer open command prompt and run:

     $ python3 limos.py

-Obviously, nothing happens, except that an output line appears:
+The following output line will appear:

     $ Use -h or -help for more information